RetroDECK/ES-DE/THEMES-DEV.md

 * The defined line spacing was not always applied for automatically sized text elements
 * Font sizes were rounded to integers, leading to imprecise text sizing across different resolutions (the rounding was also done incorrectly)

-## System metadata and logo repositories
+## Theme assets repositories

-There are two useful repositories hosted by the ES-DE project that provide system metadata and system logotypes.
-This greatly simplifies the work of adding support for all systems that ES-DE supports.
+There are several useful repositories hosted by the ES-DE project that provide system metadata and system graphics files.
+Using these greatly simplifies the work of adding support for all ES-DE systems to your theme.

-**Metadata**
+Make sure to regularly check for updates in these repositories as corrections, improvements and additions of new systems are made continuously.

+### Metadata

 The metadata repository provides descriptions, release dates, per-system color palettes etc. and it can be found here:

 https://gitlab.com/es-de/themes/system-metadata

 By adding this to your theme, either via manually downloading and including it, or by adding it as a Git subtree, you'll be able to access its defined variables.
-Make sure to regularly check for updates as corrections and additions of new systems are done continuously.
-Also check the README.md file in the repository for more details on how to actually use the variables.
+Check the README.md file in the repository for details on how to actually use the variables.

 Here's how to add this repository as a subtree inside your theme's Git repository:
 ```